AM207/2018fall/wiki/Classification.md

 $$ = 0.99 \times 0.01 / (0.99 \times 0.01 + 0.02 \times 0.99) = 0.33$$

-Suppose the prior probability was not 1%, but rather $x$, which might be a function of mother's age and other factors (a linear regression, if you like)..and you can see how we can combine disparate pieces of information using Bayes theorem..a classifier (perhaps a logistic regression) based on some test (or just a test) with another model for the prior.
+Suppose the prior probability was not 1%, but rather $x​$, which might be a function of mother's age and other factors (a linear regression, if you like)..and you can see how we can combine disparate pieces of information using Bayes theorem..a classifier (perhaps a logistic regression) based on some test (or just a test) with another model for the prior.
 Then plot as a function of x what the precision will be.
 At some point you will need to make the following decision...at what value of x do you order the follow up test...